Program Information

 Delivery: Campus

-Building on content from other courses, students explore concepts and caregiving approaches that will allow them to work effectively with individuals experiencing cognitive or mental challenges.
-Emphasis is on recognizing the behaviours and identifying person-centered intervention strategies.
+This course builds on content from other courses to assist students to explore concepts and caregiving approaches that will allow them to work effectively with individuals experiencing cognitive and/or mental health challenges.
+The emphasis in this course is on supporting clients with dementia, recognizing responsive behaviors, and identifying person-centered intervention strategies.

 For more information, search for this course here.